Controller Node

 Set up Linux users and permissions

-We need somewhere to run the tools, and an account to run them as.
-We recommend not using the root account to do so.
+account to do so.
 Ensure you have a non-root user account, with paswordless sudo configured.
-We will refer to this account as deploy-user, and their group as deploy-group.
-Replace these with your own values.
+We will refer to this account as deploy-user

-How to make the user expeca use sudo without password.
+use sudo without password.
 Add it to the very last line.

 $ sudo visudo